ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 is, the cryptographic secrets MAY be created beforehand and used in the PDM data flow at the time of the "real" data session.

-After-the-fact (or real-time) data analysis of PDM flow MAY occur by network diagnosticians or network devices.
+After-the-fact (or real-time) data analysis of PDM flow may occur by network diagnosticians or network devices.
 The definition of how this is done is out of scope for this document.